 Pursuing a civil claim

 If you were exposed to asbestos while in employment, you might wish to pursue a civil claim against that previous employer.
-It’s important to use a solicitor who is a specialist in mesothelioma claims and make sure that they have a good track record in this field.
+It’s important to use a solicitor who is a specialist in mesothelioma claims and make sure they have a good track record.
 You can ask them how many cases they’ve won and ask for client stories, called case studies.
-Mesothelioma UK has advice about making a claim, what questions to ask and a list of solicitors.
+Mesothelioma UK has advice about making a claim and questions to ask.
+The Association of Personal Injury Lawyers lists specialist solicitors.
 In Scotland, get in touch with Clydeside Action on Asbestos (CAA).

 Compensation funds and state benefits

 If you have mesothelioma there are different financial options available to you, depending on your circumstances.
 You can find out about benefits and compensation funds administered by the government at www.gov.uk.
 Some of the available benefits and compensation funds are listed on our website.

 Remember time limits apply, so get expert help as soon as you can.
 In some cases, you can claim if you were a dependent of a person with mesothelioma who has died.

 Industrial injuries disablement benefit (IIDB): For people who can show they were exposed to asbestos (not necessarily worked directly with asbestos) their job.
 People cannot claim who were self-employed at the time they were exposed to asbestos.

 Pneumoconiosis Etc. (Workers’ Compensation) Act 1979: A lump sum available to some people awarded industrial injuries disablement benefit, who apply within 12 months of that award if their employer no longer exists or the work that caused their mesothelioma was over 20 years ago.

 Diffuse mesothelioma payments (the ‘2008 scheme’): Designed for people who were not exposed at work.
 For example, people who lived with an asbestos worker or near a factory that used asbestos.
 This fund also helps people who were self-employed when they were exposed.